 Tohoku Region – 東北地方

 What impression do you have of the Tohoku region?
 Is there something that comes to mind when you hear the word?
 Most internationals had no idea or knowledge about the region until they heard the news about the big earthquake that hit the area in 2011, also known as the Tohoku Earthquake.
 Although it is true that people living there have suffered from several difficulties after the unforgettable disaster, but there are so many beautiful, unique and amazing places to visit.
 The area is much more than just the site of the earthquake and the nuclear accident that followed.
 Each prefecture in the region has a number of tourist attractions that are great to visit.
 In this article, we will give you an overview of each area and its tourist spots you shouldn’t miss!

 How to get to the Tohoku region from Tokyo

-Fukushima – 福島
+Highlights of Fukushima – 福島

 Goshiki Numa is another must-visit which is comprised of a cluster of ponds and lakes situated in Mount Bandai.
 The color of each pond is slightly different, and occasionally changes based on the climate and season.
 Please visit the article below to find out more about Fukushima!

-Miyagi – 宮城
+Highlights of Miyagi – 宮城

 Miyagi is the most urbanized prefecture in Tohoku region with its over 2 million population.
 It faces the Pacific Ocean, and the prefectural capital called Sendai holds almost the half of the whole population.
 It was in the Sengoku era, which refers to a specific time in the middle ages in Japanese history, when it started to grow as a powerful clan under the control of Date Masamune, the first feudal lord of the Sendai clan.
 While it still continues to develop and become more urbanized, there are a lot of well-preserved historical sites related to the Date family.